Biden heading to Maui amid criticism of White House response to devastating Lahaina wildfire

 She said more than 1,000 federal responders were now on the ground in Hawaii, adding that none of them would have to be moved to the U.S. Southwest to help as Tropical Storm Hilary moved through.

-Hawaii Governor Josh Green said more than 1,000 people remain unaccounted for and that the number probably includes many children.
+Hawaii Gov. Josh Green said more than 1,000 people remain unaccounted for and that the number probably includes many children.

-While search teams have covered 85 percent of the search zone, the remaining 15 percent could take weeks, Green said on "Face the Nation," adding that the fire's extreme heat meant it might be impossible to recover some remains "meaningfully."
+While search teams have covered 85% of the search zone, the remaining 15% could take weeks, Green said on "Face the Nation," adding that the fire's extreme heat meant it might be impossible to recover some remains "meaningfully."

 Criswell acknowledged that the process could be frustratingly slow, but said the federal government had sent experts from the FBI, the Defense Department and the Department of Health and Human Services to help with the slow and painstaking identification process.